KingOfSpades/KingOfSpades-old/_posts/2019-07-18-Fixing-The-Surface-And-Windows-Scaling.md

 ---
 title: "Fixing Windows scaling issues on the Surface Pro"

-catergories:
+toc: true
-  - Windows
+mermaid: true
-  - SurfacePro
+catergories: [Windows]
 tags:
-  - Handy
+  - Customization
 ---

 We all know that scaling on Windows has ... some issues.
 If you use a Surface Device and Surface dock's a lot you'll run in to countless situations where you need the famous `CRTL+WIN+ALT+B` shortcut [thank me later](https://superuser.com/questions/1127463/what-does-ctrlwinshiftb-do-in-windows).